clozzi/spoiled-potatoes-v3/README.md

 ## Installation

-Clone the repo before anything.
+Start by cloning the repo.

 To install the python dependencies and run the server, ensure you change into the server directory: